dmagda/just-use-postgres-book/chapter8.md

 ORDER BY movie_embedding <=>
     (SELECT phrase_embedding
     FROM omdb.phrases_dictionary
-    WHERE phrase = 'A pirate captain who sails the seven seas in search of treasure') LIMIT 3;
+    WHERE phrase = 'A movie about a Jedi who fights against the dark side of the force') LIMIT 3;

 COMMIT;